 WooCommerce has developed certain extensions that work with woocommerce to enhance the eCommerce experience with a specific function.
 Each extension is designed for a specific task.
 There are more than 300 WooCommerce Extensions and they are priced separately, some of them are free to use.

 To install the extensions you can go to Extensions under WooCommerce from the dashboard sidebar menu.

-You can search and filter the extensions, or go to Woocommerce Extension page.
+You can search and filter the extensions, or go to the Woocommerce Extension page.

 Once purchased you can install it as a plugin, and activate it with the Licensed key provided by WooCommerce.
 Once successfully activated you will be able to use it with the basic WooCommerce plugin.

 Top 5 WooCommerce Extensions you must have:

 MailChimp: It is the most popular application for email marketing and campaigns and managing email lists.
 You can integrate it with your WooCommerce and build an email list of your customers.
 WooCommerce offers Mailchimp extensions for free.

 Using this plugin you can grow your audience and sell more stuff with Facebook and Instagram Ad Campaigns in Mailchimp.

 Product Add-Ons: Customers these days need the option to customize their product with things like special engravings, customized designs, and gift wrappings, at an add-on the price to the base product.
 You can use the Product Add-Ons extension to add things like that to improve customer experience and make some additional sales.